WHAT SHOULD EVERY GRADUATE KNOW, DO, AND BECOME?

-|1.
-Write effectively in multiple contexts, for a variety of audiences.
+- Written Communication – Write effectively in multiple contexts, for a variety of audiences.

-- Oral Communication – Communicate effectively in speech, both as speaker and listener.
+- Oral Communication – Communicate effectively in speech, both as a speaker and listener.

-|3.
-Engage in effective critical inquiry by defining problems, gathering and evaluating evidence, and determining the adequacy of argumentative discourse.
+- Critical Inquiry – Engage in effective critical inquiry by defining problems, gathering and evaluating evidence, and determining the adequacy of argumentative discourse.

-|4.
-Think creatively about complex problems in order to produce, evaluate, and implement innovative possible solutions, often as one member of a team.||Innovation and Teamwork|
+- Innovation and Teamwork – Think creatively about complex problems to produce, evaluate, and implement innovative possible solutions, often as one member of a team.

-|5.
-Analyze ethical issues in personal, professional, and civic life and produce reasoned evaluations of competing value systems and ethical claims.
+- Ethics – Analyze ethical issues in personal, professional, and civic life and produce reasoned evaluations of competing value systems and ethical claims.

-|7.
-Disciplinary Lens: Mathematics.
-Apply knowledge and the methods of reasoning characteristic of mathematics, statistics, and other formal systems to solve complex problems.||Mathematics (DLM)|
+- Mathematics – Apply knowledge and the methods of reasoning characteristic of mathematics solve college-level problems.

-- Natural, Physical, and Applied Sciences.
-Apply knowledge and the methods characteristic of scientific inquiry to think critically about and solve theoretical and practical problems about physical structures and processes.
+- Natural, Physical, and Applied Sciences – Apply knowledge and the methods characteristic of scientific inquiry to think critically about and solve theoretical and practical problems about physical structures and processes.

-- Visual and Performing Arts.
-Apply knowledge and methods characteristic of the visual and performing arts to explain and appreciate the significance of aesthetic products and creative activities.
+- Visual and Performing Arts – Apply knowledge and methods characteristic of visual and performing arts to explain and appreciate the significance of aesthetic products and creative activities.

-|10.
-Disciplinary Lens: Literature and Humanities.
-Apply knowledge and the methods of inquiry characteristic of literature and other humanities disciplines to interpret and produce texts expressive of the human condition.
+- Humanities – Apply knowledge and the methods of inquiry characteristic humanities disciplines to interpret and produce texts expressive of the human condition.

-|11.
-Disciplinary Lens: Social Sciences.
-Apply knowledge and the methods of inquiry characteristic of the social sciences to explain and evaluate human behavior and institutions.
+- Social Sciences – Apply knowledge and the methods of inquiry characteristic of the social sciences to explain and evaluate human behavior and institutions.